-- An active application to the nursing program on file at the nursing office. - A copy of an active unencumbered California LVN license and IV and blood withdrawal certification. - Evidence of at least one year of paid direct patient contact experience as an LVN within the past 5 years. - Completion of ALL program general education coursework with a grade of C or better as evidenced on required transcripts (an applicant may transfer general education courses). - Successful completion of all four (4) challenge exams once the first four (4) criteria above have been met.
+- An active application to the nursing program on file at the nursing office. - A copy of an active unencumbered California LVN license and IV and blood withdrawal certification. - Evidence of at least one year of paid direct patient contact experience as an LVN within the past 5 years. - Completion of ALL program general education coursework with a grade of C or better as evidenced on required transcripts; science courses must be passed with grade of B (an applicant may transfer general education courses). - Successful completion of all four (4) challenge exams once the first four (4) criteria above have been met.